Twenty Foreplay: Music video

-The music video for "Twenty Foreplay" was directed by Keir McFarlane, and features the Slow Jam Video Edit with additional production and remix by multi-platinum producer Jorge "Gman" Corante.
+The music video for "Twenty Foreplay" was directed by Keir McFarlane.
 Jackson's look on the video was inspired by actress Dorothy Dandridge, who she idolized and had expressed interest in portraying on a biographic film; MTV News considered the video a virtual audition for the role.
 The video was shot in black-and-white and features the singer as a film actress living the glamorous Hollywood life, such as attending a movie premiere and a press conference, intercut with footage of her singing on the backlot of a movie set.
 Jim Farber of the New York Daily News pointed out that Jackson had never "gone for the high-toned glamour she apes here", and felt she "glows like Marilyn Monroe at her leggy peak", writing that "her efforts to be seen as timeless couldn't be more transparent.
 But the clip's haute fashion sense and cool photography impress."
 On a contrary note, the staff of The Guardian wrote, "Avoid seeing the video; it'll never be as good as the one in your head."
 The video was released commercially on the two-CD + DVD compilation Japanese Singles Collection -Greatest Hits- (2022).